uberr2000/mcp_demo/ALL_STATUS_IMPLEMENTATION.md

 ## Benefits
 - **Comprehensive Analysis**: Users can now analyze data across all order statuses
 - **Flexible Filtering**: Option to view specific status or all statuses
-- **Consistent Behavior**: All three tools handle "all" status uniformly
+- **Consistent Behavior**: All four tools handle "all" status uniformly
 - **Complete Export**: Excel exports can include orders of all statuses
+- **Customer Insights**: Customer statistics across all order statuses
 - **Better UX**: No need to make multiple API calls for different statuses

 ## Testing
-- ✅ Schema validation tests pass for all three tools
+- ✅ Schema validation tests pass for all four tools
 - ✅ Input validation includes "all" as valid option
 - ✅ Logic correctly skips status filtering when "all" is specified
 - ✅ All tools consistent in implementation
 - ✅ Excel export tool properly handles "all" status in filters
+- ✅ Customer stats tool supports "all" status for comprehensive customer analysis

 The implementation is now complete and ready for production use across all MCP tools.